Bankruptcy Trustees Sue to Recover Tuition Payments

 The Fundamentals of Bankruptcy

-In a Chapter 7 bankruptcy case, the court appoints a trustee whose job includes the identification, marshaling and liquidation of the filer’s excess assets for distribution to creditors.
+In a Chapter 7 bankruptcy case, the court appoints a trustee whose job includes the identification, marshaling, and liquidation of the filer’s excess assets for distribution to creditors.
 A debtor - the person who files a bankruptcy case - does not surrender all his assets when he files bankruptcy.
 The debtor is allowed to keep certain assets of a certain value so that he can enjoy a “fresh start” once the case is concluded.
 These are called exemptions or exempt assets.
 The trustee takes charge of the property that is not exempt and liquidates it if necessary.

 In the meantime, the debtor’s creditors file claims with the court.
-Once the trustee has completed the task of liquidating the non-exempt assets, he will make sure that the claims are proper and adequately supported.
+Once the trustee has completed the task of liquidating the non-exempt assets, he will make sure that the claims are properly and adequately supported.
 Then, he will distribute the pool of cash he has accumulated to satisfy the claims according to a priority schedule set forth in the bankruptcy code.
 If he does not have enough to pay the creditors 100%, the creditors each receive a pro rata share of the pool.

 Preferences and Fraudulent Transfers

 A guiding principle in bankruptcy is the equal treatment of similar creditors.
 This extends beyond the distribution of assets by the trustee.
 When a debtor is approaching insolvency, sometimes the debtor will use scarce resources to pay favored creditors.
 These are called preferential transfers.
 Preference payments are made during the 90 days preceding a bankruptcy filing, or as long as a year if made to or for the benefit of an insider, like a relative.
-To learn more about preferences visit What is a Preferential Transfer?

 Likewise, a debtor may use dwindling assets to pay for goods or services without obtaining a reasonable equivalent value in return.
 Or the debtor may outright transfer an asset as a gift.
 These are considered fraudulent transfers.
 While actual fraud is not necessarily involved, the effect is similar.
 The debtor lost assets that were not replaced by equivalent value.
-To learn more about these issues, see What is a Fraudulent Transfer?

 The bankruptcy code grants a trustee extraordinary powers to undo those payments, and “claw back” those assets.
 These are often called the trustee’s “strong arm” powers.
-In certain cases, the trustee can reach back as far as two years to bring assets bank into the bankruptcy estate.
-In some cases he can go back even further under state law.
+In certain cases, the trustee can reach back as far as two years to bring assets back into the bankruptcy estate.
+In some cases, he can go back even further under state law.
 In addition, the trustee is given especially broad leeway when the payments are to or for the benefit of an “insider.”
 Insiders can include partners and employees, but they can also include relatives.

 For this very reason, debtors are also required to disclose financial transactions that have taken place during the two years before a bankruptcy case is filed, although a trustee is within his rights to investigate independently to determine if the debtor made payments that were potentially preferential or were made without an equivalent exchange of value to the debtor.